moutrishachandra/OIBSIP/Menu_README.md

 Heatmap to understand correlation between nutritional variables

 ## INSIGHTS
--Certain menu items contain very high calorie values, making them less suitable for regular consumption.
+- Certain menu items contain very high calorie values, making them less suitable for regular consumption.
--Beverages and desserts tend to have high sugar content.
+- Beverages and desserts tend to have high sugar content.
--A strong relationship exists between fat content and calorie levels.
+- A strong relationship exists between fat content and calorie levels.
--Protein-rich items are fewer compared to high-calorie items.
+- Protein-rich items are fewer compared to high-calorie items.
--Nutritional values vary significantly across different food categories.
+- Nutritional values vary significantly across different food categories.

 ## RECOMMENDATIONS
--Introduce healthier menu options with reduced calorie, sugar, and fat content to meet the needs of health-conscious customers.
+- Introduce healthier menu options with reduced calorie, sugar, and fat content to meet the needs of health-conscious           customers.
--Highlight and promote high-protein items to attract fitness-focused consumers.
+- Highlight and promote high-protein items to attract fitness-focused consumers.
--Reduce sugar content in beverages and desserts to improve nutritional quality.
+- Reduce sugar content in beverages and desserts to improve nutritional quality.
--Clearly display nutritional information to help customers make informed choices.
+- Clearly display nutritional information to help customers make informed choices.
--Promote balanced meal combinations that include healthier options.
+- Promote balanced meal combinations that include healthier options.

 ## CONCLUSION
 This project successfully analyzed the McDonald’s menu dataset using EDA techniques.
 The insights obtained can help in improving menu design, promoting healthier food options, and supporting better decision-making in the food industry